antespi/server-backup/README.md

 2. Go to root home : cd /root
 3. Clone this repo : git clone https://github.com/antespi/server-backup.git
 4. Copy distribution config folder to config : cp config-dist config
-5. Edit configuration files
+5. Edit configuration files (see Configuration section below)
 6. Configure a cron file (/etc/cron.d/backup) like this

         0  1 * *   *  root  /root/server-backup/backup.sh &> /root/server-backup/last_backup.log
         0 22 * *   6  root  /root/server-backup/snapshot.sh &> /root/server-backup/last_snapshot.log

 7. If local backend enabled (enabled by default), create an FTP (or SFTP) account for fetching backup with read acces to local folder (/backup/local by default)
+8. If AWS S3 backend enabled (enabled by default), you will need to get an AWS account, AWS credentials (accessKey and secretKey) and create an S3 Bucket.
+Be sure that user has enoght rights to get and put files to that S3 Bucket.